Exchange Programme for

 Four places will be offered and organised through ESOR.
 The successful applicants will receive a grant jointly provided by ESR/ESOR and ESPR.

-3. Applicants must be fluent in English.
+3. Applicants must be fluent, and provide all documentation, in English.

 PLEASE NOTE: